Simulate, analyze, and test WLAN communications systems

 Characterize and simulate TGay, TGax, TGac, TGah, and TGn multipath fading channels.

 Throughput and PER Testing

 Perform link-level BER, PER, and throughput tests.

-Apply beamforming to improve the link-level performance.
+Apply beamforming to improve link-level performance.
 Apply transmit beamforming to focus energy towards a receiver.
-Use receive beamforming to improve the SNR by pointing receiver's main beam towards transmitter.
+Use receive beamforming to improve the SNR by pointing a receiver's main beam towards transmitter.

 Perform frame synchronization, frequency offset correction, channel estimation and equalization, and common error phase tracking.
 Demodulate and decode signaling and data fields.